y-scope/clp/tools/packager/README.md

 * An OS capable of running a Linux-based docker
 * 10GB of disk space
-* Over 2GB of RAM per CPU core
+* At least 2GB of RAM
 * An active internet connection
 * `docker`, `python3`, `pip`, and `git` pre-installed and available on the user's path
   * `docker` must be runnable [without superuser privileges](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)